JarbasAl/LILACS/lilacs/blog/3-LILACS-understanding.md

             center_node = self.get_root(doc)

-Padaos will let us know if there is 1 or 2 components in a question, lets use those to improve the tagged nodes
+Regex will let us know if there is 1 or 2 components in a question, lets use those to improve the tagged nodes

         parse = self.regex_parse(text)
         # failsafe, use regex query